andrerpena/react-mde/readme.md

  - **tooltip**: If any, it will print a tooltip with the passed text.
  - **execute**: The actual function that will execute the command.
 This function accepts 2 parameters: `text`, which is the whole textarea text before your command, and `selection`, a 2 items array containing the beggining and end of the current selection.
  Your function should return an object containing the `previousText`, the current `text` (after your command) and the current `selection` (after your command).

+ Next steps
+ ---

+  - [] Add commands for headings
+  - [] Add support for @mentions and #hashtags with dropdown and autocomplete

+  Licence
+  ---

+  React-mde is MIT licensed

+  About the author
+  ---

+  Made with :heart: by André Pena.
+Check out my website: http://andrerpena.me